 Keep everything work-related in one area.
 When you leave the area, you are no longer 'at work' and can properly relax.

 Shared workspaces are available to hire in many cities, catering to freelancers who don't want to work at home.

-4. Prioritise and plan against burnout
+4. Prioritise and Plan Against Burnout

 Select projects that interest you, or work with clients that you enjoy working with.
-Encourage long-term relationships with your favourite clients, drop those that take too much energy and time.
+Encourage long-term relationships with your favourite clients, and drop those that take too much energy and time.
 Take on projects in new areas, stretch your skills and avoid becoming bored.